mikhailprivalov/tcp-bridge/README.md

 ## Description

-This is a library for connecting 2 or more servers to each other by tcp.
+This is a small framework for connecting 2 or more servers to each other by tcp.

-The library has the function of automatic reconnection to each server, the sending queue, the lifetime of the tasks for sending.
+The framework has the function of automatic reconnection to each server, the sending queue, the lifetime of the tasks for sending.

 ## Installation